Agentic LLM Framework for Adaptive Decision Discourse: Multi-Agent Framework for Decision Discourse

 While we allow for maximum expressivity of the agents so that they can introduce new topics, revisit unresolved issues, and allow the conversation to organically adapt to emerging priorities, LLM agents have shown inconsistencies in keeping the focus on the initial topic.
-This limitation is partially explained by the imperfection of the data retrieval mechanism (see Section \ref{titles:selfgovernanceconvergence}), and can be addressed at the macro-scale with the implementation of continuous monitoring of responses and adjustment of prompts.
+This limitation is partially explained by the imperfection of the data retrieval mechanism (see section \ref{titles:selfgovernanceconvergence}), and can be addressed at the macro-scale with the implementation of continuous monitoring of responses and adjustment of prompts.
 Consistent with our organic approach to discourse design, refocusing and moderation is implemented at the micro-scale with the introduction of an agent to serve as the discourse moderator (or facilitator).
 The moderator's behavior aims to instruct the other participants to refocus on the topic if there are signs of digression, while avoiding to take part in the discussion.
 With this goal in mind, an analysis of the discussion is periodically conducted by the moderator agent, who summarizes the major points already addressed.
-If refocusing is not necessary, the analysis is logged but will not be inserted in the discussion.
+Additionally, the moderator will suggest recommended discussion points that needs to be addressed.

+The pace at which LLMs are updated represents a significant challenge for establishing coherent agent behavior, as their semantic expressivity increases, and their speech patterns change.
+Agent agreeability — the capacity for agent to systematically agree or refute statements and claims — has seen numerous changes across models and versions.
+Furthermore, the stance (collaborative or adversarial) of discourse represents a challenge in a framework without human intervention, in which agents self-influence their future behaviors.
+While a collaborative AND adversarial discourse is not impossible, our design choice presents collaboratively-generated recommendations, while taking into account positive criticism.
+Agents work collaboratively towards a shared objective, despite being given the possibility to refute claims from their peers, which is often a directive that agents don't follow.
+On the other hand, the moderator agents brings an adversarial stance, constantly evaluating the progress of discourse, and enforcing the quality and relevance of suggested courses of action.